r-lgbtq/tidyrainbow/README.md

 This [blog post](https://odissei-data.nl/en/2024/04/how-can-i-use-this-data-the-importance-of-licences-to-facilitate-reuse/) by ODISSEI explains how liceses relate to research data [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.10986072.svg)](https://doi.org/10.5281/zenodo.10986072):
 > A licence allows the copyright holder of the material to set the conditions under which others can reuse that material.
 In a data repository, the licence for a dataset is typically chosen by the depositor of the data, and it should be displayed as part of the metadata.

+### Code of Conduct

+All rainbowR projects fall under the [rainbowR code of conduct](https://rainbowr.org/CoC.html).
+Please make sure to adhere to our code of conduct when participating in the tidyRainbow project.